learn-academy-2023-charlie/apartment-app-frontend-team-splendiferous-instructors/README.md

   - find the apartment with a matching id
   - assign that apartment as the initial value for the apartments to be editted
   - pass the primary key of the currentUser to the form

+## Destroy
+- App.js:
+  - fetch on delete function
+  - pass as prop to ProtectedApartmentIndex
+  - route back to ApartmentIndex upon successful deletion